indrekots/aws-workshop/README.md

 [A subnet](https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html) is a range of IP addresses in your VPC.
 You can create AWS resources, such as EC2 instances, in specific subnets.

-In AWS VPC dashboard, select subnet tab and create 6 subnets.
+In AWS VPC dashboard, select subnet tab and create 7 subnets.
 Use a naming convention so that subnets are easily distinguishable (e.g. `<your-name>-app-1`).

 * created subnets should be in your newly created VPC
 * use your own scheme for allocating an IPv4 CIDR block for each subnet, e.g. `10.10.1.0/24` for `<your-name>-dmz-1` and `10.10.2.0/24` for `<your-name>-dmz-2`
 * create 2 subnets for DMZ, place them in different availability zones
 * create 2 subnets for applications, place them in different availability zones
-* create 2 subnets for databases, place them in different availability zones
+* create 3 subnets for databases, place them in different availability zones
-* a region can have several availability zones, place 3 subnets in `az-1` and the rest in `az-2`

 > [!NOTE]
 > A **Public subnet** is associated with a route table that has a route to an IGW.
 A **Private subnet** is associated with a route table that hasn't got a route to an IGW.